sriram570/WordoMania/README.md

 # WordoMania
-A word guessing game implemented as a mini project in Python using data structures such as Queues, Heaps, Vectors.
+A 2-pic 1-word guessing game implemented as a mini project in Python using data structures such as Queues, Heaps, Vectors.

 Works in python version 3.3